h2oai/tutorials/Driverless AI/disparate-impact-analysis/disparate-impact-analysis.md

 A related practice is [uncertainty analysis](https://en.wikipedia.org/wiki/Uncertainty_analysis), which has a greater focus on [uncertainty quantification](https://en.wikipedia.org/wiki/Uncertainty_quantification) and [propagation of uncertainty](https://en.wikipedia.org/wiki/Propagation_of_uncertainty); ideally, uncertainty and sensitivity analysis should be run in tandem.

 One of the simplest and most common approaches is that of changing one-factor-at-a-time (OAT), to see what effect this produces on the output.[5]
-[6] [7] OAT customarily involves
+[6] [7] OAT customarily involves:

 - Moving one input variable, keeping others at their baseline (nominal) values, then,
 - Returning the variable to its nominal value, then repeating for each of the other inputs in the same way.